openflighthpc/concertim-ansible-playbook/ansible/README.md

 This directory contains ansible playbooks to build an Alces Concertim machine.

-The instructions here will work for version `revival-19.1`, you're milage may vary with other versions.
+The instructions here will work for version latest `main`, you're milage may vary with other versions.
+You probably want to use the instructions for a tagged release, e.g., `revival-19.1`.

 ## Prerequisites